zyteo/TheShelterPeople/readme.md

 ## [2.0.0] - Sep 2023

-### Deprecated

-- Heroku deployment

 ### Changed

-- Update from MERN to PERN stack
-- Changed database models from unstructured MongoDB to structured PostgreSQL
 - Cage 6/7 will be set to cage 6 as cage is now defined as integer
 - Improved selection list for updating cat details
 - Changed map provider from Google Maps to Leaflet Maps